Chart Color Schemes

 North Curl Curl demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In North Curl Curl, the educational attainment is notably higher than national and state averages.
-Among residents aged 15+, 43.5% have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are most prevalent at 29.8%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.4%).
-Vocational credentials are also common, with 26.7% of residents aged 15+ holding such qualifications – advanced diplomas (11.5%) and certificates (15.2%).
+North Curl Curl's residents aged 15+ have a higher proportion with university qualifications at 43.5%, compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most common at 29.8%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 26.7% of residents holding them – advanced diplomas at 11.5% and certificates at 15.2%.
+Educational participation is high, with 36.1% currently enrolled in formal education: 12.3% in primary, 12.0% in secondary, and 6.4% in tertiary education.

-Educational participation is high, with 36.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 36.1% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 12.0% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education